Breaking Language Barriers: A Date Without Words In Paraty, Brazil

 I could hear the music blasting from my hostel dorm, addictive rhythms and beats beckoning me out onto the beach.
 While I hated going to the bar alone, I didn’t know if I would be able to resist.

 “Yes!” she said, popping right up.
-This is why I loved hostels and traveling.
+This is why I loved hostels and traveling solo in South America.
+It was so easy to meet people.

 “Ola” I said, happy I was able to use one of the only two words I knew in Portuguese.
 “Where are you from?”